Introduction

 accessKey: "..."

-Installing into a Different Kubernetes namespace as Develocity
+Installing into a different Kubernetes namespace as Develocity

 When configuring the Develocity Reporting Kit to pull data from a Develocity instance that runs in a different namespace of the same cluster as the Develocity Reporting Kit, set the develocity.address